 The ExecuteSQLRecord processor handles data pooling from the remote tables.
-To load balance the execution of the SQL queries across the NiFi nodes, you should update the configuration of the relationship between the ListDatabase Tables processor and the ExecuteSQLRecord processor and define a round robin load balancing strategy.
+In order to load balance the execution of the SQL queries across the NiFi nodes, you should update the configuration of the relationship between the List DatabaseTables processor and the ExecuteSQLRecord processor and define a round robin load balancing strategy.
 This way the flow files generated on the primary node by the ListDatabaseTables processors will be shuffled across the nodes of the NiFi cluster to distribute the workload.

-- 1. Right-click ExecuteSQLRecord and click Configure Processor. - 2.
+- 1. Right-click ExecuteSQLRecod and click Configure Processor. - 2.
 For Database Connection Pooling Service, select your DBCPConnectionPool controller service you defined earlier. - 3.
 For SQL select query, if you want to extract all the data from the remote tables, you can use the SQL query:

+'''

-SELECT FROM \${db.table.fullname}
+SELECT FROM ${db.table.fullname}

+'''